What is convection?

 Understanding Convection: The Essence of Heat Transfer

-Convection entails the movement of heat through the bulk motion of fluids, allowing warmer regions to transfer energy to cooler areas.
+Convection refers to the spreading of heat through the bulk motion of a fluid, for example as warmer regions of fluid transfer energy to cooler regions.

 Mechanism of Convection: